Santiso-Group/despasito/docs/startfitting.rst

 .. note:: Try the --jit option to speed it up.

-How to Tune the Fitting Algorithm
-##################################

 DESPASITO uses global optimization methods from `scipy.optimize <https://docs.scipy.org/doc/scipy/reference/optimize.html>`_ for parameter fitting.
 The optional dictionary, ``global_dict`` may then be included for options specific to the function.
 Currently, brute, differential_evolution, and basinhopping are available.
-Our preference is to use the basinhopping method so we will elaborate here.
+Our preference is to use the differential evolution method so we will elaborate here.

-The basinhopping method options can be found in the scipy documentation, but we will reiterate them here with our custom default values.
-Unlike the other methods, this algoirthm also allows us to provide a `minimizer_dict` to define the minimizing function and the associated options.

-* global_dict (dict), Optional - kwargs used in scipy.optimize.basinhopping

-    - niter (int) - default: 10, Number of basin hopping iterations
-    - T (float) - default: 0.5, Temperature parameter, should be comparable to separation between local minima (i.e. the “height” of the walls separating values).
-    - niter_success (int) - default: 3, Stop run if minimum stays the same for this many iterations
-    - stepsize (float) - default: 0.1, Maximum step size for use in the random displacement.
-We use this value to define an object for the `take_step` option that includes a custom routine that produces attribute stepsizes for each parameter.

-* minimizer_dict (dict), Optional - Dictionary used to define minimization type and the associated options.

-    - method (str) - default: 'nelder-mead', Method available to scipy.optimize.minimize
-    - options (dict) - This dictionary contains the kwargs available to the chosen `minimize function <https://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.minimize.html#scipy.optimize.minimize>`_ method